postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 		print("The model is ready to go!")
 ```

-As mentioned before, we only want to write our SDK once in Rust, and then use it in any language we target.
-Specifically, the `class Database` and its methods should be written in the Rust SDK.
-How can we translate the `Database` class and utilize it in Python through FFIs?
-Simply put, we cannot.
+One of the requirement of our SDK is that we write it in Rust.
+Specifically, in this instance, the `class Database` and its methods should be written in Rust and utilized in Python through FFIs.
+Unfortunately, doing this in Rust alone is not possible.
 There are two limitations we cannot surpass in the above code:
 - FFI's have no concept of Python classes
 - FFI's have no concept of Python async

-We could write our own Python wrapper around our FFI, but that would go against the core idea of our SDK: writing it once in Rust, and making it seamlessly available in many languages.
+We could write our own Python wrapper around our FFI, but that would go against bonus requirement 3: Adding new languages should only include minimal overhead.
+Translating every update from our Rust SDK into a wrapper for each language we add is not minimal overhead.

 ## Enter pyO3 and neon
 [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) are Rust crates that help with building native modules for Python and JavaScript.
-They provide systems that allow us to seamlessly interact with async code and native classes.
+They provide systems that allow us to seamlessly interact with async code and native classes, bypassing the limitations that vanilla FFIs imposed.

 Let's take a look at what Rust code that creates a Python class with [pyo3](https://github.com/PyO3/pyo3) and a JavaScript class with [neon](https://neon-bindings.com/) looks like.
 For ease of use, let's say we have the following struct in Rust: